admin-402/MFC-LMS/README.md

 # Library Management System

 This is a Library Management System web application hosted on vigneshsb.me.
 The system allows users to manage books, authors, and provides the ability to upload and download books.
+## Temporary Server Downtime and Database Connection Issue
+### this issue might be resolved when you are seeing this so do visit vigneshsb.me

+Dear Mozilla Firefox Club Member,
+I would like to inform you about the current status of the Library Management System hosted on vigneshsb.me.
+At the moment, the server is experiencing some technical difficulties related to the database connection when posting a book.
+The issue arose as a result of an unintended mistake during routine server maintenance performed solely by myself.
+Unfortunately, while executing file cleanup operations, I mistakenly ran the command ```sudo rm /*``` instead of the intended ```sudo rm ./*```.
+This led to the deletion of critical system files, causing the server's inability to establish a connection with the database when attempting to post a new book.
+Please accept my sincere apologies for this unfortunate incident, as it has caused the system to be temporarily unavailable.
+Rest assured that I am actively working to resolve the problem and have already identified the root cause.
+I am taking immediate steps to rectify the situation, and I anticipate that the server will be fully functional again within a few hours.
+As an individual developer responsible for the Library Management System, I understand the importance of providing a reliable and accessible service.
+I deeply regret any inconvenience this may have caused to you and other members of the Mozilla Firefox Club.
+Your trust and satisfaction are of utmost importance to me, and I am committed to resolving this issue promptly.
+I will keep you updated on the progress of the server restoration.
+If you have any further questions or concerns, please feel free to reach out to me directly.
+Your understanding and patience are greatly appreciated during this time.
+Thank you for your support. if you are seeing this please do contact me in [Twitter](https://twitter.com/SbVignesh).

 ## Features